fred-framework/elinos-fpga/README.md

 The following kernel features must be enabled in the ElinOS image:
  - CONFIG_FPGA, CONFIG_FPGA_MGR_ZYNQMP_FPGA: to enable FPGA manager device driver
  - IKCONFIG: to mount /proc/config.gz
+ - Be aware that this list of kernel features is probably not complete ...

 This can be checked running a command like this: